sylvaincom/medgan-tips/01_tips-for-medgan.md

 ## 1) Process the MIMIC-III dataset with `process_mimic.py`.

-For this first step, we assume that you have already download the MIMIC-III dataset.
+For this first step, we assume that you have already downloaded the MIMIC-III dataset.
 Otherwise, some tutorials such as [Getting access to MIMIC III hospital database for data science projects](https://towardsdatascience.com/getting-access-to-mimic-iii-hospital-database-for-data-science-projects-791813feb735) provide helpful advice.

 We need to open _Anaconda Navigator_, then go to _Environments_, click on the right triangle next to _base (root)_ and _Open Terminal_: this opens a command prompt with the following path: `(base) C:\Users\<username>`.